 Pondering what it costs to take the SAT?
 Assume to pay at least the registration cost of $45, assuming you sign up by the cut-off date.
 You’ll pay approx. $26 for an SAT Subject Test testing day, at which time you can take up to three tests.

 Although the prices linked with standardized testing can add up, some students may be able to obtain fee renunciations.
 Along with the testing fee itself, a relinquishment covers:

 - The registration charge for the SAT with or without the Essay

-- 2 free Question-and-Answer Service, as well as Student Answer Service, reports
+- 2 free Question-and-Answer services, as well as Student Answer Service, reports

 - Unrestricted score reports

 - Relinquished non-U.S. Regional Fees for U.S. students testing internationally